Huerte/Gitomation/Inspirational_Quote.md

 ### "Courage is fear that has said its prayers and decided to go forward anyway." - Joyce Meyer
 ### "You don't need anybody to tell you who you are or what you are.
 You are what you are!" - John Lennon
 ### "Life without love is like a tree without blossoms or fruit." - Kahlil Gibran
+### "The difference between winning and losing is most often not quitting." - Walt Disney